dynamo07/easy_draw/README.md

 ## Features (freehand line, text, highlighter, eraser, screenshot, and magnifier):
 Pressing **Ctrl + 2** enables all features, allowing you to **hold the left mouse button** to draw freehand lines on the screen.
 However, you cannot operate on the underlying window unless you press **Ctrl + 2** again to disable it.
 What you have drawn will be kept on the screen.
 It is also optimized for drawing on the touch screen with one finger.
+An extended screen is supported.

 **Scrolling the mouse wheel** can adjust the line width, which is indicated by a circle.